xingyumex/UNIR-Net/README.md

-# Aqua fusion enhancement network: an approach for enhanced visibility in underwater digital images
+# UNIR-Net: A Novel Approach for Restoring Underwater Images with Non-Uniform Illumination Using Synthetic Data

 ## Overview

-This repository contains the source code and supplementary materials for the paper titled **Aqua fusion enhancement network: an approach for enhanced visibility in underwater digital images**.
-This research focuses on the visual enhancement of low-illumination underwater images and is currently under review
+This repository contains the source code and supplementary materials for the paper titled **UNIR-Net: A Novel Approach for Restoring Underwater Images with Non-Uniform Illumination Using Synthetic Data**.
+This research focuses on the visual enhancement of underwater images with non-uniform illumination

 ![View Image](AFEN.png)